TRAVEL COSTA MESA FAQs

 Q: What airport serves Costa Mesa and what transportation options are available to visitors?

 A: Orange County/John Wayne Airport sits at the Costa Mesa border and is served by major airlines.
 Tourists can take advantage of the several major car rental agencies or taxi service at or near the airport.
-Most of the hotels in Costa Mesa offer convenient free airport shuttle service to and from the airport.

 Q: What kind of shopping is available in Costa Mesa?